Hero background image

 In March 2020, Padilla was the first elected official in California to test positive for COVID-19 and spent 3 weeks in UCSD Thornton Hospital’s ICU, including 11 days on ventilator.
 Recovering from COVID-19, and now working to help South Bay recover from this pandemic, has made Steve even more determined to make tomorrow better than today.

-Steve is a graduate of Bonita Vista High, and the Southwestern Police Academy.
+Steve graduated from Bonita Vista High, and the Southwestern Police Academy.
 He holds undergraduate degrees in Liberal Arts and Public Administration, and studied law at WSU College of Law.
-He lives in the Otay Ranch neighborhood of Chula Vista just a few miles away from his amazing daughter Ashleigh and son-in-law Nelson, and his dad Don who still lives in the same family home where Steve grew up.
+He lives in the Otay Ranch neighborhood of Chula Vista just a few miles away from his amazing daughter Ashleigh and son-in-law.